open-sauced/intro/docs/CONTRIBUTING.md

 3. Keep your branch up to date while waiting for review and resolve any merge conflicts.
 4. Address the reviewer's feedback.

+### ⚠️ Circumstances of a PR Will Be Marked as Invalid and May Be Closed

+- The issue is not assigned to the contributor who opened the PR
+- No issue is linked to the PR
+- PR template is incomplete, or any section in the template is deleted
+- Changes are made directly on the default (`main`) branch

 ## Getting Started

 ### Setup the Project Locally